Table of Contents

 - Clean paw injuries with warm water and cover them for at-home treatment.

 Puppies are easily hurt; their fur is still soft, their immune system is underdeveloped, and they’re learning the ways of the world.
-Paws are one of the most distinctive features of puppies – too big and floppy, puppies often skid around.
+Paws are one of the most distinctive features of puppies.
+Unfortunately, puppy paws are too big and floppy, causing puppies to skid around.
 An injury to the delicate paw pads can cause a puppy a lot of pain.
 Fortunately, this simple condition also has a simple treatment.

 Causes of Paw Scrapes